Swarup Mitra, PhD

 Sahil Viaan Mitra

-Born in Alaska and raised in Alaska and New York, this little nugget spent most of his time in laboratory environments.
+Born in Alaska and raised all over (Alaska, New York, West Virginia and Oklahoma), this little nugget spent most of his time in laboratory environments.
 He is pretty familiar with several lab instruments with a special interest in microscopy.

 A true New Yorker in spirit, Denali is an inspiration for most of the operant conditioning experiments.
 She is also a very resourceful junk paper shredder.